 DNA serves as the blueprint for everything about us, from our hair colour to our susceptibility to disease, our health potential and our ability to manage our weight.
 Genes determine the way our body responds to food, physical activity and other lifestyle choices.

 Basically, the degree to which diet influences the balance between health and disease depends on an individual’s genetic make-up and dietary components can alter the way genes behave (gene expression).

-Unlike genes that can be tested for a high probability of a disease, nutrigenomic testing creates a mapping of your genetic risk score for various pathways of cellular defense.
+Unlike genes that can be tested for a high probability of a disease (known as high penetrance genes), nutrigenomic testing creates a mapping of your genetic risk score for various pathways of cellular defense.
 The genes are usually a variation of a single nucleotide (Single Nucleotide Polymorphism) and hence can be influenced by the environment.

 The high penetrance gene testing are predictive of disease and require genetic counselling beforehand as the environmental influence is much less (BRCA1 and BRCA2 genes are good examples of high penetrance genes that convey an 80% prediction of developing breast cancer).

 There are different laboratories in SA that do genetic profiling for personalized nutrition:

 If you are interested in knowing whether the medications you are currently taking are agreeing with you, the Pharmaco gene tests are highly recommended.